 For translators, agencies often offer low rates and set unrealistic deadlines.
-Working with an agency often means you are unable to approach the end client directly with any queries you might have about a project.
+Working with an agency often means you’re unable to approach the end client directly with any queries you might have about a project.
 You, will, therefore, have to relay these queries through the project manager.
 Likewise, any queries the end client has about your work will often be passed straight on to you without any clarification having seen sought.
 Therefore, the scope for miscommunication is great.

 Why some translation agencies have a bad reputation

 – Many agencies do not invest in training their project managers.
 This lack of training means that they will often agree to unrealistic deadlines just to please the client and their employer.
-Nor do they know the appropriate questions to ask their client in order to meet that client’s needs
+Nor do they know the appropriate questions to ask their client to meet that client’s needs

-If you are buying translation services for the first time you need to do some research.
+If you’re buying translation services for the first time you need to do some research.
 Will the requirements of your project be best met by choosing a translation agency or an individual translator?
 If you decide to work with an agency there are many reliable, professional ones to choose from.
 Get recommendations and check LinkedIn or Twitter to get an idea of how individual agencies work.
-If the text you require translated is highly specialised consider looking for an agency specialising in that field.
+If the text you require translated is highly specialised, consider looking for an agency specialising in that field.
 Many of the translators they work with will have professional experience in that area.